 Automated Guided Carts (AGCs) or Under Ride

-AGCs are mobile platform robots that engage carts, trollies or shelves underneath to transport them safely.
+AGCs are mobile platform robots that engage carts, trollies, or shelves underneath to transport them safely.
 This engagement is made using a lifting device or a pin hook, while the load remains above or on the AGC - for this reason, AGCs are often referred to as Under Rides.
-AGCs are the most affordable type of AGVs, ranging around $15,000 (for 1-ton payload) to $25,000 (with natural navigation).
+AGCs are the most affordable type of AGVs, ranging from around $15,000 (for a 1-ton payload) to $25,000 (with natural navigation).

 Unit Load Vehicles

 Unit Load AGVs are self-driving vehicles furnished with roll conveyors, that can navigate swiftly and safely in warehouses and production facilities.
-They are built to carry one or several unit loads at a time, to and from conveyors, stands, end-of-line equipment (e.g. robots, palletisers) as well as automated storage and retrieval systems (ASRS).
+They are built to carry one or several unit loads at a time, to and from conveyors, stands, end-of-line equipment (e.g. robots, palletizers) as well as automated storage and retrieval systems (ASRS).

 Heavy Burden Carriers

-For the heaviest loads, heavy burden carriers are a type of AGV used in applications such as large assembly, casting and coil and plate transport.
-Some heavy burden carriers have self-loading capabilities and may have standard, pivot or omni-directional steering.
+For the heaviest loads, heavy burden carriers are a type of AGV used in applications such as large assembly, casting, and coil and plate transport.
+Some heavy burden carriers have self-loading capabilities and may have standard, pivot or Omni-directional steering.